-Here are four ways elearning can help retail organizations to upskill and train employees.
+Here are five ways elearning can help your retail business to upskill and train employees.

 When you introduce new products, you need employees to not only get to grips with those products but also be able to sell them to your customers.
 Product training itself isn’t always enough, and that’s where scenario-based elearning comes in: bringing the content to life and putting the product knowledge into context.